 Our facilities contribute to your achievement.
 We have electronic music labs, art studios, an art gallery, a campus radio station, a television station, and 2 wonderful performance venues.

 You will have many opportunities for going public with your talents.
-Pegasus, our nearly half-century old literary magazine, hosts Open Mic nights each month at Rockin’ Joe Espresso and publishes its magazine each spring.
+Pegasus, our nearly half-century old literary magazine, hosts Open Mic nights each month and publishes its magazine each spring.
 The Stallion, our award winning student newspaper, has also moved into broadcast journalism; WPLH, the campus radio station, is staffed, funded, and operated by ABAC students, and our theatre program delivers first-rate productions each semester.
 Come and develop your talents with us!

 For more information about The School of Liberal Arts programs contact: